dokipen/bitten/README.txt

 ------------------------

 At this point, you're ready to start the Bitten build master.
-The installation of Bitten should have put a `bittend` script on your path.
+The installation of Bitten should have put a `bitten-master` executable on your path.
 If the script is not on your path, look for it in the `bin` or `scripts` subdirectory of your Python installation.

-To find out about the options and arguments of the script, execute it with the `--help` option as follows:
+To find out about the options and arguments of the master, execute it with the `--help` option as follows:

-  $ bittend --help
+  $ bitten-master --help

 Most commonly, you'll want to specify the log level and log file, as well as the path to the Trac environment:

-  $ bittend --verbose --log=/var/log/bittend /var/trac/myproject
+  $ bitten-master --verbose --log=/var/log/bittend /var/trac/myproject

 Running the Build Slave
 -----------------------

 The build slave can be run on any machine that can connect to the machine on which the build master is running.
-Just as with the build master script, you should find the build slave script on your path after the installation.
+Just as with the build master, you should find the build slave executable on your path after the installation.
-The build slave script is called `bitten`.
+The executable file is called `bitten-slave`.

 To get a list of options for the build slave, execute it with the `--help`
 option:

-  $ bitten --help
+  $ bitten-slave --help

 To run the build slave against a slave installed on myproject.example.org, you'd run:

-  $ bitten myproject.example.org
+  $ bitten-slave myproject.example.org

 More Information